Revincx/ttf2tgs/README.md

 pip install -r requirements.txt
 ```

-Note: If you use python virtual environments, do not forget to create and activate it before installing dependcies.
+Note: If you use python virtual environments, do not forget to create and activate it before installing dependencies.

 ### Usage